rgaudin/Direct-SMS/doc/source/index.rst

 Setup
 -----

-Copy / paste the entire direct_sms folder to the ./apps directory of your project.
-Add 'direct_sms' in the app list of your local.ini file.
+Copy / paste the entire direct_sms folder in a directory in your Python Path.
+Add direct_sms to INSTALLED_APP.

 Usage
 ------